Introduction to Malbolge

 Initializing values

-be filled by the OP loop.
-This in general prevents the (ab)user from
+will be filled by the OP loop.
+This in general prevents the (ab)user

-newline, tab, and a few other whitespace characters (those selected by
+(except newline, tab, and a few other whitespace characters (those

-isspace()), which are ignored).
-One could argue this is simply a bug
+selected by isspace()), which are ignored).
+One could argue this is

-in the interpreter, but taking advantage of a bug in the interpreter
+simply a bug in the interpreter, but taking advantage of a bug in

-seems very much in character (so to speak).
-This is very helpful,
+the interpreter seems very much in character (so to speak).
+This is

-allowing the programmer to ensure that the right branch target address
+very helpful, allowing the programmer to ensure that the right

 Using these weaknesses, I've succeeded in writing a Malbolge